If you need care support, ask your local council's social work department for an assessment of your care needs.

 If you disagree with the amount you're asked to pay, you can ask for a review.

-If you don't want a financial assessment, you can refuse one.
+If you do not want a financial assessment, you can refuse one.
 This means you'll have to pay the full cost of any service arranged for you.

 If your circumstances change, you can ask for a reassessment at any time.